drounce/PyGEM/docs/model_structure.md

 (input_workflow_target)=
 ### Set up input file
-**pygem_input.py** is the input file where the user can specify the glaciers/regions to model; model physics, calibration, and simulation options; relative filepaths for relevant datasets; etc. For more details, see the [pygem_input Script Overview](pygem_input_overview_target).
+**pygem_input.py** is the input file where the user can specify the glaciers/regions to model; model physics, calibration, and simulation options; relative filepaths for relevant datasets; etc.

+For more details, see the [pygem_input.py Script Overview](pygem_input_overview_target).

 (workflow_cal_frontalablation_target)=